knpuniversity/symfony/knpu/3.3-di/deprecated-autowiring.md

 On the web debug toolbar, I've got a little yellow icon that says 10 deprecation warnings.
 Rude!
 Let's click that!

-These are all the ways that my code is using old, deprecated functionality.
+These are all the ways that my code is using old, deprecated, uncool functionality.
 It's basically a list of stuff we need to update before upgrading to Symfony 4.
 And there are a few deprecations related to autowiring: